Cicada Motorcycle Amplifiers Explained for Harley Touring Bikes

 FLX700.4PRO

-The FLX700.4PRO matches the power output of the standard FLX700.4 but adds onboard DSP with Bluetooth tuning — same power, smarter control.
+The FLX700.4PRO matches the power output of the standard FLX700.4 but adds onboard DSP — same power, full tuning control.
+Crossovers, EQ, channel levels, and time alignment are configurable via Cicada's DialD software.
+The right choice when you want DSP control without adding a separate processor to the install.

 Speaker Pairing Guidance

-Cicada amplifiers are designed to work seamlessly with Cicada speakers.
+Cicada amplifiers are designed to work with Cicada speakers.
+General pairing guidance:

-For detailed speaker selection and impedance matching, see our Cicada Motorcycle Speakers Guide.
+For detailed speaker selection, impedance matching, and fitment guidance, see the Cicada Motorcycle Speakers Guide.

-All Cicada 4-channel amps can be bridged, but most riders choose to add a dedicated mono amp instead.
+All Cicada 4-channel amps can be bridged, but most riders choose to add a dedicated mono amp rather than bridge an existing one.

 - Add FLX1600.1 or FLX2500.1 for sub duty